Gustave Flaubert: Early life and education

 Flaubert was born in Rouen, in the Seine-Maritime department of Upper Normandy, in northern France.
 He was the second son of Anne Justine Caroline (née Fleuriot; 1793–1872) and Achille-Cléophas Flaubert (1784–1846), director and senior surgeon of the major hospital in Rouen.
 He began writing at an early age, as early as eight according to some sources.

-He was educated at the Lycée Pierre-Corneille in Rouen, and did not leave until 1840, whereby he went to Paris to study law.
+He was educated at the Lycée Pierre-Corneille in Rouen, and did not leave until 1840, whereupon he went to Paris to study law.
 In Paris, he was an indifferent student and found the city distasteful.
 He made a few acquaintances, including Victor Hugo.
-Toward the end of 1840, he travelled in the Pyrenees and Corsica.
+Toward the end of 1840, he traveled in the Pyrenees and Corsica.
 In 1846, after an attack of epilepsy, he left Paris and abandoned the study of law.

 Personal life

-From 1846 to 1854, Flaubert had a relationship with the poet Louise Colet; his letters to her have survived.
+From 1846 to 1854, Flaubert had a relationship with the poet Louise Colet; his letters to her survived.
 After leaving Paris, he returned to Croisset, near the Seine, close to Rouen, and lived there for the rest of his life.
 He did however make occasional visits to Paris and England, where he apparently had a mistress.